cwmatthew/clarusway-devenv/README.md

                      "name": "Ubuntu-20.04 Zsh",
                      "tabTitle": "Zsh",
                      "icon": "%USERPROFILE%\\Pictures\\ubuntu1.png",
-                     // you may delete this line if you like penguin icon 🐧 "commandline" : "wsl --distribution Ubuntu-20.04 zsh"
+                     // you may delete above line if you like penguin icon 🐧 "commandline" : "wsl --distribution Ubuntu-20.04 zsh"
                  },
                  {